SETeam59/proj3/README.md

 - `python<version> -m pip install black`

  <b>Using black</b>
  <br/>To start using black, open an interactive shell and run the following.
-This will automatically refractor the code according the
+This will automatically refractor the code according the black guidelines
 - `black path/to/code/to/check.py`

 This repository is made for CSC 510 Software Engineering Course at NC State University.